IvanMzk/gtensor/docs/tensor_ref.md

 b = 5;  //b is tensor-scalar [(){5}]
 ```

-Assignment to rvalue always has broadcast semantic.
+Assignment to rvalue always has broadcast semantics.
 Motivation is assignment to view.

 ```cpp
 gtensor::tensor<double> a{{1,2,3},{4,5,6}};